lanterndata/docs-archive/docs/02-get-started/06-lantern-cloud.md

 # Lantern Cloud (coming soon)

-The best place to run LanternDB
+The best place to run Lantern